k-k-s-s/flowershow-app/content/docs/publish-howto.md

 And that's it!

-## 🚧 (Coming soon) Customise your website

-Customise your website in Flowershow plugin settings.
+## 🚧 (Coming soon) Customise your website in Flowershow plugin settings

+Currently there is no way to customise your Flowershow website in Obsidian.
+However, we're working on it and it will be available soon! 🚧

+As a workaround, you can customise your Flowershow website by editing the `config.js` file in your Flowershow repository.
+You can find it in the `/content` folder of your Flowershow site's repository.
+You can edit it directly on GitHub.